jwiegley/johnwiegley/drafts/drafts.md

 # Text

-A philosopher is technically a lover of wisdom, someone who seeks understanding and a greater comprehension of reality.
-They revel in shining a light into dark places, and are characterized by curiosity, profundity, and an eager desire to improve their character.

-A mystic is someone who lives their life according to a greater Reality than can be immediately or physically perceived; but they do so in the sense of a drop moving along with the Ocean.
-Through love and intimate communion they wish to perceive Reality directly, not only through the lens of the mind or perception.
-They seek dissolution and combustion in the flame of love -- moth-like -- rather than the sober gaze of the philosopher.

-# Text

 My share from Liz’s group: What’s needed isn’t for us as white people to uplift those facing difficulty; what’s needed is for us to stop _being_ the problem and to teach others like us to likewise stop.
 It’s wrong to think that the creator of a problem should view those being harmed as “needing our help”.

-# Intro to translation of Rashh-i-`Ama

-There is a particular music and rhythm, an entrancing feel of being carried along, swept up in a verbal embrace.
-It's a written form of the sun breaking through clouds, a song of power, a revelation of mysteries long hidden yet never kept from view -- osbcured by their own transcendent glory.
-I've tried my best to translate it so that, as an English speaker, it conveys how I feel when reciting it in the Persian.

-# Chastity

-I’m very excited to approach this subject, because I feel like I’ve discovered something limitless in potential, and opening a door into amazing new vistas.

-Like many things, I think the attitudes of past religions toward certain subjects, such as prayer, fasting and chastity, have given us a framework for understanding these things that is limited by the perspectives of the past.
-Just as the past religious doctors failed to understand the spiritual meaning of the prophecies of the Holy Books, they also abbreviated many other concepts such as heaven, hell, and soul, by relating these concepts primarily to physical realities or states of being.
-To them, the event of physical death is somehow the most significant spiritual event in one’s life; but why would transformation of the material be so significant to our spiritual life?

-Instead, I think the books have been unsealed, and we are ready to develop an entirely new relationship with this concepts and laws.

 ## The soul of man